Alaska Airlines grounds 737-9 aircraft after midair window blowout on flight from Portland, Oregon

-The airline said the plane landed safely with 174 passengers and six crew members.

-“Following tonight’s event on Flight 1282, we have decided to take the precautionary step of temporarily grounding our fleet of 65 Boeing 737-9 aircraft,” Alaska Airlines CEO Ben Minicucci said in a statement.
+“Following tonight’s event on Flight 1282, we have decided to take the precautionary step of temporarily grounding our fleet of 65 Boeing 737-9 aircraft.”
+Alaska Airlines CEO Ben Minicucci said in a statement.
+“My heart goes out to those who were on this flight – I am so sorry for what you experienced."

 Each of the aircraft will be returned to service after full maintenance and safety inspections, which Minicucci said the airline anticipated completing within days.